Vikms95/react-shop-cart/planning/notes.md

 - Make navbar resposnive
   :make base responsive dropdown
+    :fix TS typing of children
+    :opportunity to use composition pattern?
   :setup base header and use media-queries to show and hide each item

 FUNCTIONALITIES